wgpatrick/wgpatrick.github.io/_posts/2025-04-21-teaching-llms-how-to-solid-model.md

 - When you've executed a step, ask the user if its right.
 ```

-Then, I started solid modeling!
+Then, I started using Cursor to create solid models!

 Here's an example:  "Create an iPhone case".